chriswendt/ietf/draft-wendt-modern-drip.md

 	 | commit)       |                |
 	  ---------------|________________|

-#### 4.4.2 Periodic Full Synchronization

-For maximum reliability and validation of information contained in the distributed registry, periodically, a node SHOULD propagate all of the entries of information to its peers.
-In practice, this could be done in low traffic times or other convenient times that would have less chance to slow down any concurrent real-time updates being processed.
-The two phase commit described in Section 3.5 applies for full synchronization. **Conflict handling during full synchronization is yet to be done**.

-##### 4.4.2.1 REST API

-See section 4.5

 #### 4.4.3 Full Synchronization On Demand

 A node, either newly added to the mesh or re-activated after being out of service due to network issues or other anomalies, will inform its peer nodes to add this node to their list of peer nodes.
-The resulting action from the peer nodes is to start synchronizing data from their respective data stores.
+The resulting action from the peer nodes is to start synchronizing key-value data from their respective data stores.
 The **two phase commit does NOT apply here** as the contents of the nodes's data store is either outdated or empty.
 During this phase (HTTPS requests received will have DRiP-Sync-Complete field value set to **false**), this node **SHOULD NOT** become an Initiator node to provision data.
 While this transaction is going on, the peer nodes **MUST NOT** propagate **real-time updates** or "periodic full synchronization** transaction types.
 The next cycle of periodic synchronization will resolve discrepancy, if any,  in data contained in this node's data store.

 ##### 4.4.3.1 REST API